GridGain-Demos/spring-data-training/README.md

 ## 8. Create Spring REST Controller

-  1. Create a REST Controller for the application:
+  1. Create a REST Controller for the application by create a new class name `WorldDatabaseController` WorldDatabaseController with the following contents.

       ```java
       @RestController